 In order to obtain these changes we convert both text fragments into sequences of tokens and then apply the Wagner-Fischer algorithm \citep{10.1145/321796.321811} for computing the edit distance.
 It represents a reformulation through the means of ADD, DELETE and REPLACE operations.
 We aggregate neighbouring operations to allow for multi-token changes, as shown above.

-Finally, the changes are filtered by discarding those that contain only ADD or DELETE operations\footnote{These often correspond to reformulations where a part of content is moved from one part of a fragment to another, which do not preserve meaning when decomposed into individual changes.} or modify more than 2/3 of the fragment or 1/3 of the whole text.
+Finally, the changes are filtered by discarding those that contain only ADD or DELETE operations\footnote{These often correspond to reformulations where text content is moved within a fragment, which do not preserve meaning when decomposed into individual changes.} or modify more than 2/3 of the fragment or 1/3 of the whole text.